-NDIS can pay for your Insurance, but only the increase in your premium due to your vehicle modifications.
+NDIS can pay for your insurance, but only the component that relates to your vehicle modifications.
+Some insurance companies give separate policies and others itemise it separately on a combined policy.
 If the specialised driving equipment is to be fitted to an existing car, or you intend to buy a used car, it is important to note the NDIS requirements when modifying a used car.